NomicFoundation/slang/documentation/public/user-guide/introduction.md

 ## What Slang is not?

 First and foremost, it is not a replacement for `solc`, the standard Solidity compiler.
-We do not plan at the moment to support emitting EVM bytecode.
-Secondly, it is not meant to be used for formal verification of contracts or Solidity logic in general.
+We do not plan at the moment to support emitting optimized EVM bytecode for use in production.
+Secondly, it does not perform formal verification of contracts or Solidity logic in general.
+However, other tools that serve this purpose can definitely be built on top of it.

 ## Supporting multiple versions